oewntk/model/lex.md

 ## Key classes

-Keys have been developped in software that, when applied to data D, yield the lexunits.
+Keys have been developed in software that, when applied to data D, yield the lexunits.

 #### k.apply(D) = {lexunit+} = {[s1,...],..} = {[s1,...]+}